Git Hooks: Enforce Commit Message and Branch Name

 REGEX_ISSUE_ID="^(ISSUE-[0-9]+\/([a-zA-Z0-9]|-)+|develop|main|release"

-We also need the branch name:
+We also need to know the current branch name:

 git rev-parse --abbrev-ref HEAD